biocore/qurro/README.md

 - [pandas](https://pandas.pydata.org/)
 - [biom-format](http://biom-format.org/)
 - [Altair](https://altair-viz.github.io/) (currently, version 2.3.0 doesn't
-  work our use of this, so version 2.2.2 is required)
+  work for our use of this, so version 2.2.2 is required)

 ## References